fengxia41103/myblog/content/thoughts/age and maturity.md

 I believe.

-Therefore, the only non-frustrating relation one can have is that one party is taken as completely **incapable**!
+Therefore, the only non-frustrating relation one can have is that one party is taken as completly **incapable**!
 A pet, a toddler, or what men used to view women in an inferior fashion (but this is just wrong!).... hmmm, interesting.